 Tests and Measurement provides an introduction to the methods and materials of psychological assessment.
 The course covers a broad range of assessments, including personality, intelligence, achievement, psychopathology, and others.
 Students will have academic and applied experiences including completing various assessments and learning the fundamentals of assessment construction.
-Emphasis will be placed on empirical and statistical processes in assessment design, and current issues in assessment including multiculturalism, projective testing, and Internet applications.
-Students will also develop and validate an original assessment instrument through integrated laboratory experiences.
+Emphasis will be placed on assessment design, and current issues in assessment including multiculturalism, projective testing, and Internet applications.
+Students will also compose and present a testing report from an assessment instrument through integrated laboratory experiences.
 Prerequisite: PSYC-2010.